bmw-ece-ntust/internship/During Internship/5G FAPI Functions/nfapi_nr_rx_indication_t.md

 # oai_nfapi_nr_rx_data_indication
+Prepares a rx_data indication message by setting necessary header fields and then sends the message using the nfapi_pnf_p7_nr_rx_data_ind function.
+It ensures the message is correctly formatted with a physical layer ID and message ID before transmission.
 ```
 int oai_nfapi_nr_rx_data_indication(nfapi_nr_rx_data_indication_t *ind) {
   ind->header.phy_id = 1; // HACK TODO FIXME - need to pass this around!!!!